Design Principles / Task 1: Exploration

 6. Movement

-Movement shows how the viewer’s eyes move through a design, often with the use of design elements and how they are placed.
+Movement is the path the viewer’s eye takes through the design, how the viewer’s eyes move through a design.
+Often achieved with the use of design elements and how they are placed.

 7. Harmony & Unity